 The City Bi-Path follows the 1,600 feet of Thunder Bay River frontage along Johnson Street and adjoins the college's main campus.
 The possibility for other developments utilizing this river frontage is great.
 Among other options are canoeing, dockage, and other river recreation.
 The athletic campus contains two men's softball fields, a skeet range, and some nature trails.
-Expansion of this area offers many possibilities, as does the 400 acre field resource study area.
+Expansion of this area offers many possibilities, as does the 400-acre field resource study area.

-Alpena Community College, East Campus located at the intersection of Ninth Avenue and Walnut Street.
+Alpena Community College, East Campus (Currently Closed) located at the intersection of Ninth Avenue and Walnut Street.
 This four-acre site contains a gym and five soccer fields, as well as off-street parking.
-Eventually, all programs will be moved to the main campus.
-Many possibilities exist for this site when it is vacated; among these is a community recreation center.
+Alpena Community College moved all of its programs to the main campus.
+The Alpena Youth Soccer still utilize the soccer fields and a Baptist Church utilizes a portion of the space.
+Planning and fundraising is underway for this site to be renovated and become the Boys and Girls Club of Alpena.